-Kirsten McLean is a Senior Lecturer in Sociology in the School of Social Sciences, Faculty of Arts.
+Kirsten McLean is an Associate Professor in Sociology in the School of Social Sciences, Faculty of Arts.
 She has a Bachelor of Arts (Honours) and a PhD, both from Monash University, and a Graduate Diploma of Education (Secondary) from The University of Melbourne.
-Prior to coming to Monash in 2000, Kirsten taught in the TAFE sector for three years.
+Prior to coming to Monash in 2000, Kirsten taught in the TAFE sector.
 Her PhD thesis, completed in 2003, examined the lives of 60 Australian bisexual men and women.

 - Read more about the “Inclusive Education Guidelines – Diverse Genders and Sexualities” developed by the Monash Diverse Sexualities and Genders Advisory Group, of which Kirsten is Deputy Chair.
 Read more